deadlyvipers/dojo_rules/introduction.md

 Hello Dojo!
 This is my introduction.
 I am cleavatron.
-My favourite path in Code School would Git.
+My favourite path in Code School would be iOS.